cms-l1-dpg/Phase2-L1Nano/README.md

 ### Direct config

-In the `test` directory there is a `cmsRun` config to rerun the L1 trigger + the P2GT emulator and produce the nano ntuple from these outputs.
+In the `test` directory there is a `cmsRun` config to rerun the L1 + Track trigger + the P2GT emulator and produce the nano ntuple from these outputs.

 Usage: `cmsRun rerunL1_140pre3_Nano_cfg.py`